 The Shasta Lake FPD is directly north of, and adjacent to the Buckeye FPD and the City of Redding.
 The current Shasta Lake FPD SOI encompasses the northern portion of the Buckeye FPD, which is entirely within the City of Redding SOI.
-The City of Redding provides all fire and emergency service to the Buckeye FPD through a Joint Powers Agreement and it is anticipated that the City will likely annex the Buckeye FPD in the future, though there are no current plans for annexation.
-Therefore, it is recommended that the Shasta Lake FPD SOI be reduced to exclude the Buckeye FPD.
+Currently, the City of Redding provides all fire and emergency service to the Buckeye FPD through a Joint Powers Agreement.
+It is anticipated that the City will likely pursue annexation of the Buckeye FPD in the future.
+However, given the following considerations the area is recommended to be maintained in the SOI for the Shasta Lake FPD.
+Should the City of Redding pursue annexation, the area would be considered to be substantially surrounded by the Shasta Lake FPD SOI, which LAFCo tries to avoid to maintain logical boundaries.
+In consideration of service provision, Shasta Lake Station #1 located on Ashby Rd is better situated to provided efficient response to the area.
+Additionally, inclusion of the area in question in the Shasta Lake FPD SOI would establish a clear east to west alignment along its southern border.
+Given that the area is recommended to remain in the Shasta Lake FPD SOI, the area would need to be annexed into the Shasta Lake FPD upon dissolution of the Buckeye FPD.

 Additionally, a prior SOI update expanded the Shasta Lake FPD's SOI to the north, in part, due to the expected development of the Moody Flats Quarry Project.
 The Quarry was not developed, and this project area remains undeveloped and uninhabited.
-The District reports that they do not respond to this area and there are no plans to develop and annex this area into the future.
-Therefore, it is recommended that the Shasta Lake FPD SOI be reduced to exclude the Moody Flats area.
+However, LAFCo learned, upon receiving input from the District, that they respond to areas beyond the SOI and are the closest agency to respond to calls in the area.
+Therefore, it is recommended that the Shasta Lake FPD SOI be maintained to include this area.